mimblewimble/grin-rfcs/text/0000-slatepack.md

   - A `SlatePack Address` can be decoded to its ed25519 public key which can then be mapped to an x25519 public key to be used for encryption

-Wallets should support the ability for a user to both use a static, reusable `SlatePack Address` or to generate a unique `SlatePack Address` for each transaction if they wish.
-By default wallets should generate a new `SlatePack Address` for the sender address for each transaction.
+ _By default all wallets should generate a new `SlatePack Address` for each transaction for improved user privacy and security._ Wallets can optionally support the ability for a static, reusable receiving `SlatePack Address` with a warning about the privacy risks of reusing these addresses.

 ed25519 keys are bech32 encoded as `SlatePack Addresses` rather than x25519 keys because the mapping from ed25519 to x25519 is more straight forward (x25519 public keys do not carry a `v` coordinate so they can map to two possible ed25519 public keys- this is solvable but using the ed25519 as the first order key avoids a potentially complex solution).